softwaregravy/jetpact/PRD.md

 ### 1. Overview & Objectives

 - **Product:** PowerPact, a Shopify embedded app developed by Pact.
-- **Purpose:** Enable partner stores to become drop-ship providers for Bubbly, Pact's Shopify storefront.
+- **Purpose:** Enable partner stores to become drop-ship providers for Spree, Pact's Shopify storefront.
-- **Key Functionality:** Bubbly sells partner products, and PowerPact pushes relevant orders back to the original partner stores.
+- **Key Functionality:** Spree sells partner products, and PowerPact pushes relevant orders back to the original partner stores.

 ### 2. Core Features & Requirements

 - **Embedded Shopify App:** Simplified authorization and UI within the Shopify admin.
-- **Order Syncing:** Orders from Bubbly are pushed to partner stores via background jobs.
+- **Order Syncing:** Orders from Spree are pushed to partner stores via background jobs.
 - **Partner Dashboard:** A simple UI showing a table of orders from the last 30 days.
 - **Manual Retry for Failed Orders:** Admins manually mark failed orders as "ready_for_sync" to retry syncing.